 Unusual and creative experiences lead to extraordinary engagement.
 Marketers are successfully blending technology and physical space to create impact through synesthetic experiences—the joining of objects with a sensory perception such as smell, color or flavor—to evoke emotion and ultimately engagement.
 These experiences make for amazing content that can be easily amplified.
 Beyond the single stunt, however, retail stores are creating experiences with more staying power.
 The kids’ store Camp, for example, partly owned by BuzzFeed, blends merchandise, media, play and learning via a curated set of sponsors.
 Marketers should continue to embrace the convergence of technology to create new experiences that resonate with their specific customer set.

 Want more?
+Do you have a more specific “how is media changing” question?
 Let’s talk.
 Drop me a line: [email protected]

 Vladimir Jones is Colorado’s original independent, integrated advertising agency, with offices in Denver and Colorado Springs.
 We believe in brilliant brands and love making the world love them as much as we do.